Hermione Granger jerked awake.

 But she was wrong on that account.
 For Hermione, gaping in horror, noticed there was someone in the armchair.

 "Who are you?"
-Hermione asked, still staring around the room for some kind of weapon, or advantage of any kind.
+Hermione asked, still staring around the room for some kind of weapon or advantage of any kind.
 She needed something heavy, preferably sharp, that she could attack this person with.
+She didn't know where her wand was.

 "We've met," the voice said.

 "I've met a lot of people, you'll have to be more specific," Hermione replied, stalling for time.
 She was trying not to panic, not to let fear overshadow everything else.
 But she had heard the horror stories.
-The stories of the people who were captured; who were raped, tortured, and killed viciously.
+The stories of the people who were captured and made slaves; who were raped, tortured, and killed viciously.
 And not always in that order.

 Inching along the wall, her hand crept toward a sword that seemed to be, perhaps unwisely, mounted on the wall.

-"Don't touch that, please," the voice commanded, pleasantly enough.
-A thin manicured hand held a wand over the edge of the armchair ominously, pointed directly at her.
-She froze, her hand trained over the artifact.
+"Don't touch that, please," the voice, a woman, commanded, pleasantly enough.
+A thin and manicured hand held a wand over the edge of the armchair ominously, pointed directly at her.
+Hermione froze, her hand trained over the artifact.
 Weighing the pros against the cons, she slowly moved back into the shadows.

 "Thank you," the woman replied, her wand disappearing.
 "Once upon a time that belonged to my father, and it is very dear to me.
 I'd rather it wasn't injured in a poorly construed attempt of resistance."